The Specifier

 A physical design is a designed solid 3D object.

-The Specifier is validated by using it in the specification process of a land-vehicle design.
+The Specifier is validated by using it in

 A land-vehicle has some symmetry properties,